Coupled Adaptable Backward-Forward-Backward Resolvent Splitting Algorithm (CABRA): A Matrix-Parametrized Resolvent Splitting Method for the Sum of Maximal Monotone and Cocoercive Operators Composed with Linear Coupling Operators: Coupled Adaptable Backward-Forward-Backward Resolvent Splitting

 \subsection{Proof of convergence}

-We now proceed to prove the convergence of Algorithm \ref{cab:cabra_d_alg}.
-We begin by showing the correspondence between fixed points of $T$ and zeros of problem \eqref{cab:zero_in_coupled_sum}.
+We now proceed to prove the convergence of CABRA.
+We begin by showing a correspondence between fixed points of $T$ and zeros of problem \eqref{cab:zero_in_coupled_sum}.
 We then establish a result linking the operator $\v{Q}_P\v{B}\v{K}_P$ to $\v{U}$ (and therefore to $\v{Z}$ and $\v{W}$), which will be necessary for establishing the nonexpansivity of $T$.
-This connection allows us to then show the $\gamma$-averaged nonexpansivity of $T$.
-Given this $\gamma$-averaged nonexpansivity, we then proceed to show that the existence of a zero is sufficient for weak convergence of the iterates $(\v{z}^k)$, and that the corresponding series $(\v{x}^k)$ weakly converges to a point $\v{x}^* \in \mathcal{N}_A$ which corresponds with a solution to \eqref{cab:zero_in_coupled_sum}.
+This connection allows us to then show the averaged nonexpansivity of $T$.
+Given this averaged nonexpansivity, we then proceed to show that the existence of a zero is sufficient for weak convergence of the iterates $(\v{z}^\nu)$, and that the corresponding series $(\v{x}^\nu)$ weakly converges to a point $\v{x}^* \in \mathcal{N}_A$ which corresponds with a solution to \eqref{cab:zero_in_coupled_sum}.

-Our first lemma establishes the correspondence between the existence of a zero for problem \eqref{cab:zero_in_coupled_sum} and the existence of a fixed point of $T$. \begin{lemma} The set of fixed points of $T$ is non-empty if and only if the set of solutions to problem \eqref{cab:zero_in_coupled_sum} is non-empty.
+Our first lemma establishes a correspondence between the zeros of problem \eqref{cab:zero_in_coupled_sum} and the fixed points of $T$. \begin{lemma} The set of fixed points of $T$ is non-empty if and only if the set of solutions to problem \eqref{cab:zero_in_coupled_sum} is non-empty.
 That is,

 \end{lemma} \begin{proof} If $y \in \zer{\RAs\v{A}\RA + \RBs \v{B}\RB}$, then there exists a corresponding lifted $\v{y}_{\1} \in \Hy$, $\v{x}, \v{w} \in \Hx$, and $\xb, \v{u} \in \Bx$ such that

 Equation \eqref{cab:lem_k_sum} follows from assumption \eqref{cab:K_sum}.
 Looking at the individual subvectors of \eqref{cab:RAswRBsu}, for each $k \in \mathcal{K}$ we have